tytydraco/yessleep/out/Having_a_guardian_angel_isnt_all_its_cracked_up_to_be.md

 But of course, it couldn’t.
 Nothing lasts forever.
 Or, at least, almost nothing.

+But hey, at least I got my degree.
+Not too many kids from the foster system get to say that.
+And I even met Gracey along the way.
+Every time I could feel the depression or the fear creeping in, she was like the shot in the arm that got me going again.
+For the first time in my life, I was well and truly in love.

 The other shoe dropped on what had, at first, seemed an ordinary day.
+Couldn’t have been more perfect, really, that beautiful blue sky over the humble little home we had together in the Sisquehanna Valley.
+It all started with such a simple thing.
+I’d come downstairs in the morning to find her looking groggy as she watched the birds out the back window, so I saw fit to wake her up with a surprise visit from the tickle monster.
+I might have been a little too sneaky.
+She was so startled she just about bowled me right over, and I busted my eyebrow open on the edge of the dining room table.
+No big deal.
+We patched it up, and forgot about it pretty much immediately.

-I was sat on my favorite bench, overlooking a cliff on the edge of time with a beautiful view of the sea, while chatting with Gracey over the phone.
+Later that night, after work, I was sat on my favorite bench at Pinnacle Overlook, on the edge of a cliff with a gorgeous view of the lake below, while chatting with Gracey over the phone.
 We were rambling on about something unimportant, I think it was Penn State winning some big game, when all of a sudden, she let out this little yelp.
 “Christ!”
 There was a silence for a moment, and then I chimed in asking her what was wrong.
 “Nothing.
 It’s nothing.
 You know, um, the light in the backyard?
 It just turned on all of a sudden.
 It startled me, that’s all.”

 I groaned.
 The light was motion activated, so I already knew what it probably meant.
 “Oh, God.
 It’s probably the damn raccoons trying to get into our garbage again,” I said.
 “You remember the mess they made last time.
 Can’t you scare them off?”